Alejogb1/job-board/blog-data/why-cant-i-obtain-a-jwt-token-during-password-reset-using-devise-and-jwt.md

 id: "why-cant-i-obtain-a-jwt-token-during-password-reset-using-devise-and-jwt"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I've seen this specific scenario pop up more times than I care to count, and it’s usually down to a fundamental misunderstanding of how password reset flows interact with token-based authentication.
 The short answer is: you're trying to shoehorn a token into a process where it’s not inherently designed to fit.
 Let me explain, drawing from a few similar projects I've encountered.

 Fundamentally, password reset is a *stateful* process.
 Devise, at its core, tracks this state using its own database mechanisms — typically, a reset password token stored in the user record, along with associated timestamps.
 This reset process is designed to operate independently of a stateless token mechanism like JWT.
 Think of it this way: JWTs are primarily used for authentication *after* a user has been confirmed and verified.
 Password resets are part of the pre-authentication or initial access lifecycle.
 Trying to generate a JWT directly during the reset process is akin to trying to pay for groceries with a receipt before you've actually paid.